Guide to filming or taking photos on the TfL network

 If you want to use our power supply, we'll need advance notice so we can provide an electrician.
 You will be charged for their attendance on the day and for any pre-shoot meetings they attend.

-The use of petrol or diesel generators is absolutely prohibited at LU, LO and DLR stations and trains.
+The use of petrol or diesel generators is absolutely prohibited on all Tube, DLR, Elizabeth line and London Overground stations and trains.

 Other conditions